NHL on NBC commentators: 2010–2021

 Similarly, the studio show was largely a mix of NBCSN's Liam McHugh and Kathryn Tappen with analysts Mike Milbury (until his firing in 2020), Roenick (until his firing in 2020), Keith Jones and later on, Anson Carter and Patrick Sharp.
 Mike Tirico would occasionally substitute as a host and play-by-play announcer.
-TSN commentators such as Cuthbert, Gord Miller, Ray Ferraro and Mike Johnson also worked regular season and playoff games.

-Towards the end of the NBC era - and with Milbury and Roenick's departures, the retirement of Emrick and the death of play-by-play man Dave Strader - the network began cycling in new talent.
-Brendan Burke, who would eventually become one of the play-by-play voices of The NHL on TNT and Alex Faust called several playoff games for the network.
-Recently retired players like Dominic Moore and Ryan Callahan were hired as studio commentators and analysts and AJ Mleczko became the first woman to regularly work for an American national hockey broadcast.
+Towards the end of the NBC era – and with Milbury and Roenick's departures, Engblom moving to work full-time with the Tampa Bay Lightning, the retirement of Emrick, and the death of the #2 play-by-play man Dave Strader – the network began cycling in new talent.
+Brendan Burke, who eventually became the #2 play-by-play voice of the NHL on TNT and Alex Faust called several playoff games for the network.
+Recently retired players like Dominic Moore and Ryan Callahan were hired as color commentators and studio analysts, and A. J. Mleczko became the first woman to regularly work for an American national hockey broadcast.
 Former coach Mike Babcock joined as a studio analyst in the network's last season.

-During the COVID-19 pandemic, NBC would often have commentators call games from studios as a safety precaution, with a mix of studio and in-person work during the 2020-21 NHL season and a return to largely full in-person commentary during the postseason.
+During the COVID-19 pandemic, NBC often had commentators call games from studios as a safety precaution, with a mix of studio and in-person work during the 2020–21 NHL season and a return to largely full in-person commentary during the postseason.
 Occasionally, commentators would work multiple games per day from NBC's studios in Connecticut.

-NBCSN broadcast one of the final games before the pandemic suspended the season on March 11, 2020 between the Sharks and Blackhawk, with the network providing updates on how the pandemic was beginning to affect the league.
-Emrick, Olczyk and Boucher called the game, the last one Emrick would work in person in his career.
+NBCSN broadcast one of the final games before the pandemic suspended the season, a Wednesday Night Hockey telecast on March 11, 2020 between the San Jose Sharks and Chicago Blackhawks, with the network providing updates on how the pandemic was beginning to affect the league.
+Emrick, Olczyk, and Boucher called the game, the last one Emrick worked in-person at an NHL arena in his career.

-During the NHL's 'bubble' Stanley Cup Playoffs in 2020, Forslund, Gord Miller, Boucher and, until his firing, Mike Milbury worked in the league's Toronto bubble, while Albert and McGuire called games from the Edmonton bubble, with some commentators working from the studio or, in Emrick's case, from home.
-Emrick would call the last of his record 22 Stanley Cup Finals from a home studio in Michigan, with Olczyk (both Emrick and Olczyk are cancer survivors) in a studio in Connecticut, with Boucher (working his first Stanley Cup Final) and McGuire providing analysis and reporting in Edmonton.
+During the NHL's 'bubble' Stanley Cup Playoffs in 2020, Forslund, Gord Miller, Boucher, and, until his firing, Mike Milbury worked in the league's Toronto bubble, while Albert and McGuire called games from the Edmonton bubble, with some commentators working from the studio or, in Emrick's case, from home.
+Emrick called the last of his record 22 Stanley Cup Finals from a home studio in Michigan, with Olczyk (both Emrick and Olczyk are cancer survivors), Boucher (working his first Stanley Cup Finals), and McGuire providing analysis and reporting in Edmonton.

-In the final NBC season, Albert and Forslund called the league's two conference finals, with Albert working alongside Olczyk and Boucher and Forslund with Micheletti and McGuire.
-Burke and Mleckzo and Faust and Moore were the other broadcast teams for the second round with Cuthbert having accepted the job as the voice of Hockey Night in Canada.